saschacollinet/neuefische-cheatsheets/how-to-setup-a-new-project.md

 21. Initialize it without anything else

-22. Coose _…or push an existing repository from the command line_
+22. Choose _…or push an existing repository from the command line_

+23. Go back to the terminal and use the following commands:

+    - `git remote add origin git@github.com:USERNAME/REPONAME.git`
+    - `git branch -M main`
+    - `git push -u origin main`

+24. Congratulations, you are all set up.